alimiheb/Three-CNN-Models-for-MNIST-Digit-Classification/README.md

 1. All three models achieved excellent accuracy (>98.9%) on the test set
 2. The Large CNN achieved the highest accuracy but required more training time
 3. The Simple CNN provides a good balance of accuracy and efficiency
-4. LeNet-5, despite being a classic architecture, still performs remarkably well
+4. Medium CNN , despite being a classic architecture, still performs remarkably well

 ### Training Process